 - Not very good traction on crushed stone

 10. New Balance 890v6

-The New Balance 890v6 is designed with a wider structure to make sure they fit your feet.
-The shoes also have New Balance REVlite midsole foam that gives you a responsive cushion.
-You won’t feel like it’s a chore to move each step.
+The New Balance 890v6 is designed with a wider structure to make sure they fit wider feet.
+The shoes also have New Balance’s REVlite midsole foam, which gives you responsive cushioning.

 One customer said, “Wonderful shoe that hugs the foot without crowding it.”
 Many people have to buy larger shoes to fit their wide feet, and they can end up being too large.
 These shoes fit snugly without being too tight.

 The shoes make a lot of improvements from the previous 890, including a snugger fit.
-The 890v6 also comes with TPU strips in the forefoot that help with a much more responsive shoe when running.
+The 890v6 also comes with TPU strips in the forefoot, making them a much more responsive shoe.
 The strips will help with bending correctly when you maneuver your feet.